-INDICATIVE FUTURE ACTIVITY
+FUTURE ACTIVITY

 We will increase individual donations and membership.
-These not only reduce dependence on grants, but are a real indicator of the extent to which MICT is respected within the local community and has goals that are shared further afield.
-This will require a sustained programme to raise the profile of members and membership, including non-islanders who share the common purpose of improving liveability on all of our islands.
+This will require a sustained programme to raise the profile of members and membership, including non-islanders who share our vision.

-Our fundraising strategy will focus on Growth, Involvement, and increased Visibility to raise development funding and support new ideas and project research/initiation.
+Our fundraising strategy will focus on Growth, Capacity Building, Involvement, Increased Communications and Visibility to support both support current services as well as new ideas and development initiatives.